-Valentine’s Day is less than two weeks away, so the hunt to find the perfect present for your S.O. (or yourself) is officially on.
+Valentine’s Day is Tuesday, so it’s crunch time to order the perfect present for your S.O. (or yourself).
 Whether you’re shopping for your hard-to-impress husband, your girlfriend who’s just gotten into hiking, or your partner who changes hobbies more often than they change their socks, we’ve pulled together a master list of gift guides for all the special someones in your life.

 Below, you’ll find 30 standouts from those roundups, many of which are vetted by the likes of pop stars, chefs, beauty gurus, designers, and our very own readers.
 We’ve also come up with longtime Strategist favorites — some that we’ve tried ourselves and others that are consistent best sellers on our site.
 And depending on how much you plan to spend on February 14, we found dozens of gifts at every price point.
-Of course, as the day gets closer, stock and shipping times may change, and with this being the last weekend to shop (unless you want to join the really last-minute crowd), you’d be wise to order soon.
+Of course, as the day gets closer, stock and shipping times may change, and with this being the last weekend to shop (unless you want to join the really last-minute crowd), you’d be wise to order within the next 24 hours.
+Almost all the gifts on this list will arrive on time if you choose the fastest shipping option, though we’ve noted any possible exceptions.
 As always, if you want to stay on top of our gift coverage, sign up for our newsletter so you won’t miss a beat.

-If their love language is receiving gifts, our list of ideas under $50 will keep you on budget with 57 affordable picks.
-Plus, each one is available on Amazon, such as this festive (and luxurious) silk eye mask, a fruity alternative to a box of chocolates, and Renata Cherlise’s Black Archives, which is available for preorder and will arrive on Valentine’s Day.
+If their love language is receiving gifts, our list of ideas under $50 will keep you on budget with 66 affordable picks.
+Plus, each one is available on Amazon, such as this festive silk eye mask, our best (less-expensive) weighted blanket, and Renata Cherlise’s Black Archives, which is available for preorder and will arrive on Valentine’s Day.
 Read more here.

 Our edit of gifts under $25 proves that a thoughtful present doesn’t have to cost a lot.
-From our top-rated lube that resembles an expensive perfume, to a two-sided Frank Lloyd Wright puzzle, to this Casio watch that doubles as a calculator, we’ve got you (and your wallet) covered.
+From our top-rated lube that resembles an expensive perfume, to a two-sided Frank Lloyd Wright puzzle, to this delightful mushroom-shaped nightlight, we’ve got you (and your wallet) covered.
 Read more here.

 There are countless ways to express your affection, but few are as timeless as a bouquet of flowers.
-We found 23 (non-bodega) options, such as a modern take on red roses, a tiny cactus, and this Birkin (not the Hermès handbag).
+We found 25 (non-bodega) options, such as a modern take on red roses, two tiny cacti, and these Asiatic lilies paired with a box of rose tea.
 Best of all, each one is available to order online for delivery on February 14.
 Read more here.

 He may consider himself a techie, an outdoorsman, a gourmand, a gamer, or all of the above.
-Whatever his hobby, we rounded up 51 Strategist-approved ideas, including this roll-up chess set for serious players that comes recommended by Imad Khachan, the owner of Chess Forum in Greenwich Village.
-Other highlights: these waterproof matches (that can even burn underwater) and a surprisingly high-quality black-and-white disposable camera.
+Whatever his hobby, we rounded up 65 Strategist-approved ideas, including this coffee-table book curated by photographer Brian Kelley that features more than 400 scans of National Park Service maps and brochures.
+Other highlights: these waterproof matches (that can even burn underwater) and an analog foot massager he can keep under his desk.
 Read more here.

-From Kate Berlant’s bug magnifier to Danny Trejo’s favorite fuzzy dice, our roundup of 40 delightful items will help you shop for her this Valentine’s Day.
+From Ellen Pompeo’s oil diffuser to Danny Trejo’s favorite fuzzy dice, our roundup of 54 delightful items will help you shop for her this Valentine’s Day.
 For a practical (and actually useful) present, go with our best-overall kitchen scale, which Strategist kitchen-and-dining writer Emma Wartzman calls “super-intuitive.”
 Read more here.